 Krimson princesses, on the other hand, have a medium-green border.
 Inside the border is a mix of pink, white, cream, and even sometimes yellow.
 The stems on my princess are also super pink, which is pretty neat.

 So let’s jump right in to hoya krimson princess care needs.
 Like other hoyas, the princess enjoys bright, indirect light.
-It will do well in slightly lower conditions, but keep in mind that variegated plants generally need a bit more light to maintain variegation.
+It will do well in slightly lower light conditions, but keep in mind that variegated plants generally need a bit more light to maintain variegation and optimal growth.

 If you aren’t giving your plant enough light, the variegation can begin to dull and be less striking.
 You can also end up with less variegation overall.
 And the area between the leaves can increase as the plant literally “reaches” for more light—this is called “getting leggy.”